 At TelePeptide, no — both microdose and standard-dose protocols are priced the same.
 The clinician determines the dose, not the price tier.
 Founder-rate pricing is locked in regardless of dose.

-Find out in 60 seconds.
+See your pattern in 60 seconds.

 Or just get the guide by email